 In addition to being a good speaker, being a trusted HR practitioner requires that you be a good listener by deploying the skill of active listening.

-Being able to advise and coach your colleagues on the various business issues they face day-to-day is a regular on-the-job occurrence while working in human resources.
+Advising and coaching your colleagues on the various business issues they face day-to-day is a regular occurrence.

 On any given day, you may need to serve in this role for a diverse range of people from new employees, to first-level line managers, to executive leaders.